SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 | 2 | ECAS Locking Clip | <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/6837e24c214d6256fef5f5dbc52ac9dc8a1a9989/Filamentalist/Images/ECAS%20Locking%20Clip.jpg" width="40" height="40"> |  Horizontal | N | Tab up |

 There is an alternate version of the base that clips into two 2020 rails spaced 170mm apart (center-to-center).
 It is highly recommended and enables quick add/remove/relocate capabilities and requires no hardware to mount.
-You print all of the same parts except for the 2 Base Supports that use the clip mount version (see "Clip Mount Base Version" folder under STL's directory.
+You print all of the same parts except for the 2 Base Supports that use the clip mount version (see "Clip Mount Base Version" folder under STL's directory).
 Assembly is the same.

 <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/f96422acb504d4f098fd575ae8534f495f92b699/Filamentalist/Images/Clip%20Mount%20Version.jpg" width="400" height="250">